das-developers/dasFlex/README.md

 /path/to/your/python -m pip install dasFlex
 ```

-To build from source, see instructions in [ManualBuild.md](docs/ManualBuild.md)

 ## Server Root Setup

 All configuration data for the dasFlex web-service itself consists of plain